 -

-Use Interactive Tools: Utilize online interactive tools and simulations that allow you to explore the solar system in three dimensions.
+Use Interactive Tools: use online interactive tools and simulations that allow you to explore the solar system in three dimensions.
 These tools can help you visualize the distances and sizes of objects in the solar system and gain a better understanding of its overall scale.
 Many websites and apps offer interactive models of the solar system that you can explore from your computer or mobile device.

 FAQ